-There's also a regular bi-monthly opportunity to speak to the entire Town Council -- and to a wider audience too, since Watertown Cable TV broadcasts Town Council meetings live: Town Council meetings begin with a Public Forum.
+There's also a regular bi-monthly opportunity to speak to the entire City Council -- and to a wider audience too, since Watertown Cable TV broadcasts City Council meetings live: City Council meetings begin with a Public Forum.
 (Be sure to let the Council know before the start of the meeting that you'd like two minutes to speak.)

 Residents can use Public Forum time to present a two-minute address on any topic, including topics not on the night's Council agenda.
 Take advantage of this opportunity to speak for trees!